conduitl/csv_lesson/README.md

 console.log('File written to: ' + 'output/consolidated.csv');
 ```

-1. This is a more difficult JavaScript pattern that takes some getting use to.
+1. This is a more difficult JavaScript pattern that takes some getting used to.
 The `forEach` function takes another function as an argument e.g. `filenames.forEach( doSomething )` where `doSomething` is a function.
 In this case the `(file, index, array) => {...}` is our function.
 Before the arrow `=>`, we have three parameters.
 The first one, `file`, refers to the array element being processed in the `filenames` array as before. `index` refers to the current index being processed in the array. `array` refers to the entire array itself.
 Learn more about [Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 2. We use the `index` parameter to tell us whether or not we are reading our first file.
 If the `index` is `0`, then we are.